crashey-glitch/nirivoid/README.md

 xbps-install alacritty
 ```

-To increase font size and enable tranparency, refer to this config file.
+To increase font size and enable tranparency, refer to this [config file](.config/alacritty/alacritty.toml)

 [back](#table-of-contents)